Skip to main content

 What's Actually Different

-Width: Most Class A and Class C motorhomes are 8–8.5 feet wide, a full foot wider than a large pickup truck.
-Your spatial awareness needs to recalibrate to account for the additional 6 inches on each side.
+Width: Most Class A and Class C motorhomes measure 8–8.5 feet wide — a full foot wider than a large pickup truck.
+The additional 6 inches on each side requires spatial recalibration that experienced RVers describe as becoming second-nature within a few highway hours, but that accounts for most early parking-lot scrapes.

 Height: 12–13.5 feet is typical for most RVs.
-You need to know your exact height and actively watch for low-clearance obstacles — drive-throughs, parking garages, gas station canopies, and tree branches.
-Set the height in your GPS before every trip.
+New owners need to know their exact height and watch actively for low-clearance obstacles — drive-throughs, parking garages, gas station canopies, and overhanging tree branches.
+Setting rig height in a GPS before every trip is a step experienced RVers consistently recommend in new-driver discussions.

-• Practice in empty parking lots: Before driving in traffic with an unfamiliar rig, spend 20–30 minutes in an empty large parking lot doing slow turns, both directions.
-You'll understand the swing and turn radius in a safe environment.
+• Parking lot practice: Before any highway driving with an unfamiliar rig, 20–30 minutes in an empty large parking lot doing slow turns in both directions is the approach RV owners most frequently recommend in first-timer threads.
+Understanding swing and turn radius in a low-stakes environment before encountering real traffic is widely described as time well spent.

 Highway Driving

-• Wind sensitivity: Box-shaped RVs are significantly affected by crosswinds and especially by the draft of passing semi-trucks.
-Keep two hands on the wheel.
-Expect a brief correction when a semi passes you at speed.
+• Wind sensitivity: Box-shaped RVs are significantly affected by crosswinds and by the draft of passing semi-trucks.
+The community consensus is to keep two hands on the wheel and expect a brief correction when a semi passes at speed — a manageable phenomenon that catches new drivers off guard the first time it happens at 65 mph.

-• Speed: Drive 55–65 mph on the highway, not 70–75.
-Fuel economy plummets above 65, handling gets less comfortable, and tire wear increases.
-Most experienced RVers cruise at 60.
+• Speed: The consensus among full-timers sits at 55–65 mph on the highway, not 70–75.
+Fuel economy drops noticeably above 65, handling becomes less predictable, and tire wear increases.
+Most experienced RVers cruise at 60 mph on longer trips and report it reduces fatigue as much as it saves fuel.

-• Use the GasBuddy app filtered for truck stops and RV-accessible stations.
-Flying J, Pilot, and Love's truck stops reliably have pull-through fueling lanes.
+• GasBuddy filtered for truck stops and RV-accessible stations is a common planning tool.
+Flying J, Pilot, and Love's truck stops reliably offer pull-through fueling lanes suited to Class A and Class C rigs — something that matters when fuel tanks run 75–100 gallons.

-• Big-box store parking (Walmart, Cabela's) and truck stops offer flat, open parking for overnight stops.
-Many allow free overnight parking for RVs.
+• Big-box store parking (Walmart, Cabela's) and truck stops provide flat, open overnight parking for many RVers.
+Policies vary by location, and owner communities recommend calling ahead rather than assuming permission is blanket.

 Related: First RV trip checklist · RV towing and weight guide · Choosing the right RV class